metrico/influxdb3-community/README.md

                        `─────'
 ```

 Each service uses a dedicated port for scaling and distribution.
-In this demo, nginx will proxy traffic for us.
+In this demo, nginx will proxy traffic between services.

 <br>